 Additionally, the battery life wasn’t the most impressive.
 However, a 488mm focal length and wide aperture make this a worthy camera for action shooting.

 Canon is bringing some heavy artillery with the Mark IV.
 They equipped this model with a whopping 30.4 MP full-frame CMOS sensor.
-This helps the Mark IV produce some amazing-looking pictures.
+This helps the Mark IV produce some amazing-looking pictures and video footage.

 It can also shoot video in 4K and with a full-frame sensor, you’ll get a lot more coverage, more detail, and a sharper image.
 This is helped by a dual-pixel 61 point autofocus system which keeps your subject squarely in focus.

 Another area where the Mark IV impresses is the ISO.
 Thanks to a range of 32,000 and 102,400.
 This helps with indoor photography.
 So you won’t have to worry about low light performance.

 The Mark IV has built-in Wi-Fi which helps with fast file transfers.
 To store these files Canon offers Dual SD card slots.
 This enables you to store large 4K files without worry.